 Lapsed customers – People that used to have a license are lapsed customers.
 This is a group that you should be engaging with often.
 They are ripe for moving back into retained customers.

-Overall fishing participation is relatively stable from year to year, annually hovering around 33 million people over the age of 16, easily giving the impression that anglers are consistently taking part in the sport.1 Looking below the surface, however, the pool of individual anglers actually fluctuates greatly—about the same number of people joins and leaves the angling population each year.
+Overall fishing participation is relatively stable from year to year, annually hovering around 33 million people over the age of 16, easily giving the impression that anglers are consistently taking part in the sport.
+Looking below the surface, however, the pool of individual anglers actually fluctuates greatly—about the same number of people join and leave the angling population each year.
 Not surprisingly, the study showed those most likely to come and go are female anglers, those between the ages of 18 and 24 years, and residents of urban communities.

 Other highlights include: